creativecommons/creativecommons.org/README.md

 you.
 But if something goes wrong / you want to know more:

 * <code>scripts/bootstrap_server_ubuntu.sh</code>: Will configure an
-  Ubuntu 12 server (install packages and enable apache modules, etc).
+  Ubuntu 12 server (install packages, set up apache, set up mysql).
+Should be run as root.

-* <code>scripts/bootstrap_mysql.sh</code>: Creates a database and user with specified password.
-Use these values in your
-  <code>wp-config-local.php</code> file (see below).

-* <code>scripts/bootstrap_checkout.sh</code>: Sets up this checkout by downloading git submodules, creating a virtual Python environment, etc.
+* <code>scripts/bootstrap_checkout.sh</code>: Sets up this checkout by downloading git submodules, creating a virtual Python environment, etc. Should be run as this user (does not touch system files).

 Happy hacking!